The Code of Handsome Lake

 This is consistent with two scriptural witnesses of the same two paths:

 Repent, therefore, and enter in at the strait gate; for wide is the gate and broad is the way that leads to destruction, and many there be who go in thereat, because strait is the gate and narrow the way that leads unto life, and few there be that find it.
-Matt 3:45
+RE Matt 3:45

 The Shocking Thing Christ said to Him